Double Trouble with Millie and Bear

 topdogPet Portraits Leave a Comment

-Lucy and Blue was a combo portrait ordered during the 2024 Christmas season in which I created sixteen portraits in the marathon month of November (see my previous post).
-If I remember correctly, this was a combo from two reference photos, one of Lucy and another of Blue.
-Using different photo references is tricky for a lot of reasons and I usually request several photo options to choose from to help me in the process …
+Lucy and Blue is a combo portrait of two dogs on separate photos.
+I painted this portrait during the 2024 Christmas season.
+I created sixteen paintings in the marathon month of November (see my previous post).
+Using different photo references is tricky for a lot of reasons.
+I usually request several photo options of each pet.
+This helps me in the process of creating an awesome portrait.
+If the photos I’m given are clear enough, …

 Hudson’s Farewell Month

-First off, my apologies for the radio silence the last couple of weeks.
-My dog, Hudson, an Old-English Mastiff of 115 pounds, and not even six years old, was diagnosed with bone cancer.
+My dog, Hudson, an Old-English Mastiff of 115 pounds, and not even six years old, has bone cancer.
+We’ll be saying goodbye in a matter or weeks, or even days.
 We love our dogs.
 They’re family.
 This sad news hit me hard, inhibiting my ill-informed, occasionally coherent scribblings here.
 You can read all about bone cancer on the VetMD site.
-It’s a real bitch of a disease, akin to brutal punishment or …
+It’s a real bitch of a disease, akin to brutal punishment or torture.
+For Hudson, …

 feature image of Kai portrait